samirprakash/typegraphql-server-boilerplate/docs/graphql-samples/forgotpassword.md

 - Check the server logs to see that the email has been sent.
 - Click on the link from the server `(as show above)` to view the email
 - Click on the link in the email to see the redirection to `localhost:3000`
-- Copy and keep the token with you to validate the user confirmation flow during registration
+- Copy and keep the token with you to validate the change password user flow